The 4Th Annual Technology For Change Asia Convenes 450 Pioneers In Hong Kong To Learn, Connect And Collaborate

 The issuer is solely responsible for the content of this announcement.

-About Economist Impact Economist Impact empowers businesses, governments and foundations to catalyse change and enable progress.
+Economist Impact empowers businesses, governments and foundations to catalyse change and enable progress.
 Uniting the expertise The Economist Group is known for under a single brand, Economist Impact brings together policy research and insights, data visualisation, custom storytelling, events and media.
 Economist Impact combines the rigour of a think tank with the creativity of a media brand, engaging an influential audience in the areas of sustainability, healthcare and new globalisation.
-Visit for more information.
+Visit

 Legal Disclaimer: